-Services are held on Sundays at 10.00 a.m. with the exception of the fifth Sunday of the month, when there is no service.
+Services are held regularly on Sundays.
 In addition to our Easter and Christmas services, we hold an annual Hymnathon, Animal Service, Family Service, Harvest Thanksgiving and special Candlelit Carol Service.
 Full details and times of these are always displayed in the Church porch.

-Baptisms are usually held within our Sunday morning service at 9.30.
+Baptisms are usually held within our Sunday morning service.

 Weddings can take place on any day of the week.
 Our beautiful Church lends itself to the smaller, more intimate occasion, comfortably seating around 100 guests and up to 130 with extra seating.

 We have an exceptional choir and organist which may be booked and, as you can see, this perfect setting is even more enhanced by beautiful wedding flowers –providing wonderful photographic memories

 Funeral, Memorial and Thanksgiving Services can also take place in this most peaceful of settings.

 If you wish to arrange any of these services please contact the Benefice office who will provide all necessary information:

 Telephone: 01666 500088 or email: email@example.com

 You are always welcome to visit our Church at any time.